-Sororities and fraternities would be a positive addition to the Lasell Community.
+Sororities and fraternities would be a positive addition to the Lasell community.
 Greek life promotes friendship, academics, leadership, community service, and career networking.
-Greek life on the Lasell Campus would keep the students on campus during the weekends and give back to the Lasell community, Newton community, and the Greater Boston area.
+Greek life on the campus would keep students at Lasell during the weekends and give back to the Lasell community, Newton community, and the Greater Boston area.

 Community service is a big aspect of being part of a sorority or fraternity.
 Chapters provide services back to the university and the community at large.
 Several Lasell students are passionate about helping others, and if Lasell had Greek life on campus then those people who like to help and serve others and are enthusiastic about charitable causes can have that opportunity.

 Another positive quality about being a member of Greek life is you have the opportunity to meet students from various locations and backgrounds with similar and different personalities and interests.
-Each chapter will form trust with one another and form a bond of sisterhood/brotherhood.
-By being part of a sorority or fraternity, Lasell Students who join will make long lasting friendships and relationships.
+Each chapter will form trust with one another and form a bond of sisterhood and brotherhood.
+By being part of a sorority or fraternity, students who join will make long lasting friendships and relationships.

 Although there are several positive aspects to Greek life, a downfall is the cost.
-Each semester, every member has to pay a 400-dollar due.
+Each semester, every member has to pay a $400 due.
 That due does not come out of the students’ yearly school tuition.
 In addition, this due does not include sprit wear for the chapter a member is involved in.
-Also, some universities that allow Greek housing on campus have to pay a higher fee as well.
+Also, some universities that allow Greek housing on campus have to pay a higher fee.

 However, a lot of smaller universities have no housing and just have their Greek life as an organization on campus.
-This would be a positive idea for Lasell, to just run meetings, activities, and community service.
-Even though most people believe cost to be a main issue among sororities and fraternities, prospective members should think of all the opportunities one can benefit from joining Greek life.
+This would be a positive idea to run meetings, activities, and community service.
+Even though most people believe cost to be a main issue among sororities and fraternities, prospective members should think of all the opportunities one can benefit from by joining Greek life.